Using the Simulator Template

 Output Settings

-User data path - path relative to the Output path set in the config file.
+User data path - path relative to the Dataset location path set in zookeeper.
+Can be used to separate data into projects

-Descriptor path - path that the output data will be saved to, relative to the User Data Path
+Descriptor path - path that the output data will be saved to, relative to the User Data Path.
+Usually used to identify specific scenarios.
+Successive runs of a scenario will create incrementing versions of this path.

 Pass Duration - how long each pass will take in simulation time.